Navy Promotion Ceremony at The National Archives Museum in Washington D.C.

 Best Northern Virginia Fall Portrait Locations

 This is the time of year; many families contact their favorite photographer to schedule their family for pictures.
-Of course, you’ll want to have the absolute perfect location for your family pictures; you won't be disappointed with any of the locations listed.
+Of course, you'll want to have perfect location for your family pictures; you won't be disappointed with any of the locations listed.
 This blog discusses some of the most beautiful fall locations for family portraits in the Northern Virginia and Washington D.C. area.

 Do you love your spouse or your children?
 Is there a time where you say "I must take a picture of this moment"?
 I'm sure you do.
 We all have those times when we want to capture every possible moment.
 Let me ask you, when was the last time you printed a picture of your loved ones?
 Has it been more than 12 months ago?
 According to the Professional Photographers of America (PPA), 53% of Americans stated they haven't printed a picture in 12 months or more; 42% of Americans stated they no longer print photos at all.
 That's a significant amount of people.
 Now can you imagine twenty years from now and not being able to look back upon your younger years.
 No childhood pictures, no young adult, no pictures of your parents or grandparents.